Caf Confederation Cup: Beniangba propels Bayelsa United past CS Sfaxien

 - 'One of the chosen ones' - How Gavi became a Barcelona and Spain star at just 17

-The Yenagoa based outfit could have gone at least three goals up in the first 45 minutes but profligacy and excellent goalkeeping by Mohamed Gaaloul ensured that the goal did not produce more than one goal.
+The Yenagoa based outfit could have scored at least three goals, albeit, profligacy in front of goal was their major undoing.

+Also, kudos must be given to goalkeeper Mohamed Gaaloul for keeping the scoreline low for the eight-time Tunisian Ligue Professionnelle 1 winners.

-Speaking to Goal after the match, goalkeeper John Shaibu is delighted with the result, although states that his team still has the second leg to contend with before thinking of celebrating.
+Speaking to Goal after the match, goalkeeper John Shaibu is delighted with the result, although states that his team faces a tough challenge in the second leg.

 “It was a very tough game but I am delighted that we were able to get a win as well as keep a clean sheet in Yenagoa.